BlockstreamResearch/bip-frost-dkg/README.md

 To ease understanding of the interface and reference code of ChillDKG, we provide a technical overview of the internals ChillDKG, which includes, as building blocks, the DKG protocols SimplPedPop and EncPedPod, and the equality check protocol CertEq.
-The contents of this section are purely informational and not strictly required to implement or use ChillDKG, and they will omit some details present in the normative Python reference implementation.
+The contents of this section are purely informational and not strictly required to implement or use ChillDKG, and some details present in the normative Python reference implementation are omitted.

 We stress that **this document does not endorse the direct use of SimplPedPop or EncPedPod as DKG protocols**.
 While SimplPedPop and EncPedPop may in principle serve as building blocks of other DKG protocols (e.g., for applications that already incorporate a consensus mechanism),